Legend of Fuyao: Crew

 The series is produced by Linmon Pictures and directed by Magnolia Award-winner Yang Wenjun (Divorce Lawyers).
 Other notable cast members include martial arts choreographer Li Cai (Hero, House of Flying Daggers), art director Shao Changyong (Nirvana in Fire, The Disguiser) and two-time Golden Horse Award winner Stanley Cheung as its costume designer.

 Location

 The series is primarily filmed in Hengdian World Studios as well as Yinchuan.
 Numerous sets were built in a piece of barren land of up to 60,000 square meters.

 Soundtrack

 Reception

 Fuyao was praised by CCTV media for transmitting positive values and messages such as persistence, independence and magnanimity; as well as encouraging people to chase after their dreams.
-However, audience response has not been positive; the series was criticized for having cliché plots and a "Mary Sue" protagonist; as well as very similar storylines to Harry Potter and the Goblet of Fire.

 Despite divided reviews, the series' popularity remains high domestically with high online views; as well as acclaim from overseas fans.
 In particular, the series was highly praised in the Daily Pakistan newspaper, with the media outlet calling the show "a wonderful presentation of Chinese characteristics" and praising its cinematography.
 It gained 14 billion views in 50 days, becoming the most viewed online drama of the summer season.